Any additional questions on your mind can be found here.

 - Recommendations are short, concise, and only in outline form.

-- Before and after each advisory module, you’ll receive our perspective on the topic to review, and leave with specific next steps to consider putting into action.
+- Before and after each advisory module, you’ll receive our perspective on the topic to review, and leave with specific next steps to put into action.

 My role shifts from facilitation to pattern recognition during execution, helping you see when you're drifting and when resistance means something deeper.
 That includes up to 3 significant, agenda-driven interactions over 3 months (whichever comes first).
 Quick calls and emails don't count against this.
 These are usually initiated by you when there’s something you want help with, but sometimes from us if we feel like you’re avoiding us or may have lost some momentum.